kkolyan/test_ecs_51/README.md

 ### DI
 This project uses two DI mechanisms in parallel.
 [Leopotam's one](https://github.com/Leopotam/ecslite-di) for ECS resources (pools, filters, worlds) and [Zenject](https://github.com/modesttree/Zenject) for others.
-That's done because both mechanisms do well in their areas, quite popular and do not conflict.
+They used both because both mechanisms do better than each other in their areas, both quite popular and do not conflict.